 Extremadura is in the Western Iberian Peninsula of Spain.
-It’s bordered by Portugal to the west, Andalucia (home of Seville) to the south and Castile and Leon to the north and east.
+It’s bordered by Portugal to the west, Andalucia (home of Seville and Granada) to the south and Castile and Leon to the north and east.
 At one time it was an important part of the Roman Empire.
 Today it’s probably the most overlooked region of Spain which is a shame because it has so much to offer.

 What are the things to do in Extremadura, Spain?

 Extremadura covers a large area and with a population density of only 30 people per sq km there’s plenty of beautiful open countryside to explore.
 This means lots of opportunity to immerse yourself in nature and experience all the activities that go along with that.